EricZinda/Perplexity/docs/devvocab/devvocabCardinals.md

 - "each child ate a cake" each strongly encodes distributive
 - "every child ate a cake" (weaker) encodes distributive

-Implementation:
+### Verb Implementation

 There are two things that need to be managed for a predicate:
-- Whether it allows coll/dist: if a verb like surrounded(who, what) *forces* what to always be collective, it should fail for dist for that argument.
-Otherwise, it should process it.
+- Whether it *allows* coll/dist: if a verb like surrounded(who, what) *forces* what to always be collective, it should fail for dist for that argument.
+Otherwise, for verbs like "in" which have a collective interpretation but don't do anything, it should process it when it is not the verb.
+When it is the verb, it shouldn't, to remove duplicates
 - Whether it acts differently in the presence of coll/dist.
 Verbs that support both need to return answers for both so that downstream cardinals get the opportunity to try them.
 However, if they actually have different answers for dist/coll (like "the men lifted the table", lifted(men:dist) is different than lifted(men:coll) they have to *mark* that they processed it so that the answers are preserved.
 Otherwise the engine will remove duplicates.

 two children in two rooms ate 3 pizzas